PortCallOptimisation/port-call-event-format/README.md

+# Portcall Optimization

+Pronto is a project of the global [Taskforce for Portcall Optimization](https://www.portofrotterdam.com/en/shipping/port-call-optimisation) build by the Port of Rotterdam.
+The Taskforce Portcall Optimization agreed on functional definitions for Nautical Port Events based on current industry standards.

 # Pronto event model

 The pronto event model is an implementation of the funtional definitions for Nautical Port Information Standard (NPIS) 5.2.